FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

 _Your Approach:_ Use the NOMAD electronic lab notebook (ELN) and custom schema functionalities!

 !!!
 Warning "Attention"

-    The exercises have to be performed in the same `terminal`/`python session`, or the non-permanent addition of the tutorial directory to your `$PYTHONPATH` will be reset.
+    The exercises have to be performed in a jupyter notebook (provided below) or in the same terminal/python session to retain the imported packages and defined variables during each step.

 ## Simulation setup steps